-There are lots of choices for food in Brazil.
-Sometimes it’s cheap, sometimes expensive, but there are some interesting options.
+With lots of choices for dining, eating in Brazil can be a great experience.
+Sometimes it’s cheap, sometimes expensive, but there are definitely some interesting options.

 First, rodízio options range from more traditional meats at a churrascaria to pizza and sushi.
 This is where a server constantly comes to your table with different varieties to choose from.
 Prices are typically fixed, not including drinks and dessert, and are all you can eat.
 Some of them will give you a card with one side red and the other side green.
 Green means “bring me more” and red means “stop”.